tdmedia/dockerdev/README.md

 NOTE: if you have an id_rsa instead, you will need to modify the Dockerfile.
 Comment out the id_dsa block and uncomment the id_rsa block

-# Create the docker image
+# Create the docker dev image
 docker build -t tdmedia/dev .

 # start the storage container